Combinatorial aspects of Parraud's asymptotic expansion for GUE matrices: Preliminaries

-While the setting of von Neumann algebras is natural for free probability, the theory of von Neumann algebras will play little role in this paper.
-The properties we will use here are that $M$ is a $*$-algebra and $\tau: \cM \to \C$ is a linear functional that $\tau(1) = 1$ and $\tau(xy) = \tau(yx)$ (which leads to cyclic symmetry of the trace).
+Although von Neumann algebras are the natural non-commutative analog of measure spaces, and hence a natural setting for free probability, the deeper theory of von Neumann algebras will play little role in this paper.
+The main properties we will use here are that $\cM$ is a $*$-algebra and $\tau: \cM \to \C$ is a linear functional that $\tau(1) = 1$ and $\tau(xy) = \tau(yx)$ (which leads to cyclic symmetry of the traces of monomials).